 When it comes to New Year’s Eve, expectations don’t always become realities.
 What you think is going to be a wild-in-a-good-way night out with great drinks, great friends and general happy vibes often ends up in some sort of disaster.
 From nights out that were foiled by hot dogs to coat-check thieves, here are seven NYE horror stories from friends—real and digital—and coworkers that will make you want to lock your door on December 31 and hibernate until 2019 begins.

-These New Year’s Eve Horror Stories Will Make You Want to Stay In
+These 6 New Year’s Eve Horror Stories Will Make You Want to Stay In to Bring in 2020

 “One year I had a hot dog for dinner before going out on New Year's Eve.
 While I was out, I had only had one drink, but started to feel super sick—like throw-uppy sick—and went home.
 I ended up puking all night from food poisoning from the HOT DOG.
 So miserable.”